 - Are at risk of becoming endangered or threatened.

-In both Alberta and B.C., governments have strategic plans and regulations in place to protect endangered species.
+In both Alberta and B.C., governments have policies, strategic plans and regulations in place to protect at-risk species.
 Industry also participates in a number of initiatives that focus on long-term strategies to protect wildlife.

 Responsible Development in Atlantic Canada's Offshore

 Atlantic Canada’s offshore industry is committed to developing resources responsibly and strives at all times to mitigate potential impacts on the environment.
 The industry is governed by a robust regulatory regime and companies meet or exceed all environmental protection regulations while also adhering to global best practices.